Productivity loss: how much money is your organization losing?

 There is great potential for increasing the IT Happiness in the workplace.
 Research shows that you can easily increase the productivity, reduce the pressure on your IT Service Desk and save up on Information Technology costs.
 Let’s put some numbers on this to visualise the potential.

 Information Technology Pains in Numbers

 “Poorly functioning IT systems” together with “inadequate digital skills” result in huge losses of productivity, new research says.
-Let’s assume that we have 1,000 IT end users spending on average 20 hours/week using IT at an average cost of around €27/hour (EU).
+Let’s assume that we have 1,000 IT end users spending on average 20 hours/week using IT at an average cost of around €27/hour (EU) during 48 working weeks per year.
 According to academic research on IT-related loss of productivity, organizations experience an average productivity loss of 7.6%, which in this case would cause an inefficiency of around € 1.9 million yearly.

 Another research shows that every employee in a company encounters IT-related problems on average 1.7 times a week.
 Less skilled employees do so even more with 2.5 times a week.
 The time necessary to solve such a problem is approximately 35 minutes.
 While assisting a colleague sounds like a good thing, the lost productivity is enormous.
 Therefore, it translates into huge Information Technology costs for your company.
 Digitally capable workers “waste” a considerable amount of time helping the less digitally educated ones.

 Gather Your IT Data

 Besides the productivity loss, the IT Service Desk is affected as well.
 Imagine your company has 1,000 IT end users raising a ticket every month and your IT Service Desk is spending 5 minutes per ticket/call.
 Reducing the number of problems with 20% leads to a huge time saving of nearly 17 hours per month, which equals to 200 hours per year.